rfancn/aliyun-ddns-client/README.md

 Some 3rd party python libraries are required for aliyun-ddns-client as below, you can install it via pip or easy_install:

 - requests
+- netifaces (needed only when you want to get IP address from the interface setting, it maybe useful when you have multiple interfaces.
+And if you get ip from the interface, you can ignore the "requests" package.)

 For example:
 ```
 # pip install requests
+# pip install netifaces # optional
 ```

 ### INSTALLATION